cshuptrine/nyckle-website-new/_posts/2023-06-09-pet-media-group-saves-120k-annually-with-ai-content-moderation.md

 stage: false
 featured: false
 headliner: false
-seo_title: Pet Media Group Customer Story
 summary: '<i>Nyckel’s API docs were super straightforward to use.
 Our first custom content moderation model was live within a day.</i> — Eyass Shakrah, Co-Founder, Pet Media Group'
-seo_description: Pet Media Group uses Nyckel's image classification to moderate pet listings to ensure they meet animal welfare policies.
+description: Pet Media Group uses Nyckel's image classification to moderate pet listings to ensure they meet animal welfare policies.
 Using Nyckel has resulted in $120K in annual savings.
-og_image: /blog/images/pet-media-group-case-study-header.jpg
+image: /blog/images/pet-media-group-case-study-header.webp
 ---
 {% include quote.html text="Before Pet Media Group, I built and sold two other billion-dollar marketplaces.
 Each had an entire floor of manual reviewers before we invested in an AI solution.
 When building PMG, we wanted to avoid these mistakes and integrate with an AI service early on." author="Eyass Shakrah" title="Co-Founder, Pet Media Group" mugshot="https://www.nyckel.com/_content/Marketing/images/mugshot-pmg.jpg" %}